-- (1) Should pass SOA Exam P or Exam FM. - (2) "B" or higher grades in course work that carries.
-Validation by Educational Experience (VEE) from the Society of Actuaries (required for SOA credential).
-(3) Three credits of internship will be applied to the major.
-Additional credits may count as free electives. - (4) FIN 320 and ECON 356 must be passed with a grade of "B" or higher.
+(a) Do in light glades in course work that carries, valuation of SOA credential. (b) Three credits of internship will be applied to the major.
+Additional credits may count as free electives.
+(4) FIN 320 and ECON 356 must be passed with a grade of "B" or higher.